csula-students/beautiful-data-project-dream/syllabus.md

 > Note that an apology, recognition of mistake, and/or promise to never do it again will not be considered and will most definitely NOT have an affect on the verdict.
 A non-response is considered an acceptance of responsibility.

 We seek out a opinion from a non-interested third party reviewer, most likely another instructor.
-This request for review be anonymized and will include:
+The student's identity will be anonymized when we make a request for a third party evaluation.
+The review package will only include:

 * Course syllabus
 * Accusation
 * Supporting Evidence
 * Student's response

-The only question that we will present to the third party reviewer will be `did cheating take place?`  We will be very clear that we are not interested in gradation, severity, or level of cheating nor are we interested intent or rationale.
+The only question that we present to the third party reviewer will be `did cheating take place?`  We will be very clear that we are not interested in gradation, severity, or level of cheating nor are we interested intent or rationale.

-While we will listen to your plight and drama, once decided we will not change the outcome.
-You can, however, be assured that we will treat students with dignity and respect throughout the process.

 > The bottomline: don't cheat, if you cheat, you would simply get an F for course.
 This is not negotiable.
 So please do the proper risk reward analysis.